Snow makes for memorable 'slop fest' during 1 of the most famous bad-weather games in football history

 After a second error in front of a nationwide audience, Lett said it took him a long time to fully move past his blunder.
 Even 15 years later, a replay of the incident on Thanksgiving frustrated him enough to leave the house and take a long drive.

-Thankfully for Lett, the shocking loss would prove to be the Cowboys' last defeat for a long time.
-Eight straight victories later, Dallas celebrated its second consecutive Super Bowl win.
-Lett later said the pain of the Thanksgiving blunder didn't begin to diminish until the team won the Super Bowl.
+Thankfully for Lett, the shocking loss would prove to be Dallas' last defeat for a long time.
+Eight straight victories later, Dallas celebrated its second consecutive championship win.
+Lett later said the pain of the Thanksgiving blunder didn't begin to diminish until the team won the top championship.

 Looking back on the game, Lett told National Public Radio, that the game was one of the worst days of his career.
 Decades later, the play has been used by Lett as a teaching tool for the players he coaches and is remembered far less angrily by Dallas fans.
 His redemption story has helped him embrace the comical side of the error.